What is Your Circadian Rhythm

 - Retail

-While shift work can have numerous benefits, such as better pay for similar jobs, it can also have some downsides: namely that there is something called shift work sleeping disorder which is where you develop irregular sleep patterns and sleep deprivation due to your shift work.
+While shift work can have numerous benefits, such as better pay for similar jobs, it can also have some downsides, one being called shift work sleeping disorder which is where you develop irregular sleep patterns and sleep deprivation due to your shift work.

 Natural Clock and Work Clock Conflicts

 Our biological clocks are all different.
-Some of us are night owls and some of us are morning larks.
+Some people are night owls and some people are morning larks.
 For many of us, it feels as though we are born this way.

 Unfortunately, our natural urges to sleep can conflict with our work schedules.
 For example, your natural biological sleep clock may be to sleep from 2am to 10am, but your occupation requires you to be at work at 6am.
 This disconnect can lead to under-sleeping and chronic sleep deprivation.